Frequently asked questions (FAQs)

 + What happens if I lost my ticket?

-If you, the ticket purchaser, cannot find your tickets and have purchased them through Eventbrite we have a record of your sales transaction and can accommodate you.
-Please note: we can only accommodate the customer who had purchased the ticket at the time of checkout (unless your ticket has been transferred via Eventbrite to a different name).
+If you, the ticket purchaser, cannot find your tickets and have purchased them through Nliven we have a record of your sales transaction and can accommodate you.
+Please note: we can only accommodate the customer who had purchased the ticket at the time of checkout (unless your ticket has been transferred via Nliven to a different name).
 Please return to your point of purchase as soon as you discover you have misplaced your ticket(s).
 We will confirm your seating.
-To expedite this process, if you discover your ticket is missing, please use the CONTACT tab on our website and fill out the form with as much detail as possible so we can help verify your order (Eventbrite order number, date of purchase, last 4 digits of card #).
+To expedite this process, if you discover your ticket is missing, please use the CONTACT tab on our website and fill out the form with as much detail as possible so we can help verify your order (Nliven order ID, date of purchase, last 4 digits of card #).
 Please have Identification and payment verification handy when you pick up the tickets.
 If tickets were purchased through a third-party ticket reseller, you must reach out to them for help.

 + Is the Music Hall ADA accessible?

 The Music Hall is wheelchair accessible from the ADA side entrance on Louise Street.
 Doors into the lobbies and auditorium usually open one hour prior to performances.
 An elevator in the lobby provides access to the balcony for those who cannot walk up/down the stairs.
 Please note, all ADA seating selections are located on the floor level (floor left) at this time.
+For any accommodations / requests, please submit requests no less than 7 days from the date of the event you plan on attending using THIS CONTACT FORM.
+Any requests made less than 7 days, we cannot guarantee necessary accommodations can be met.

 + How can I request a wheelchair accessible seat?

 Wheelchair accessible seating is available in section Floor Left, rows B through G. Please view our online seating map for the exact location.
 Tickets for wheelchair accessible seats and companion seats can be purchased directly on our website.
 For inquiries related to specific ADA accommodation needs (NOT SEAT PURCHASES), use the CONTACT tab on our website.
+For any accommodations / requests, please submit requests no less than 7 days from the date of the event you plan on attending.
+Any requests made less than 7 days, we cannot guarantee necessary accommodations can be met.

 + Are assistive listening devices or live interpreters available for the performance?

 As soon as you purchase your tickets, please fill out the form on the CONTACT tab on our website with specific information including your name, show attending, order number, seat location, and any specific details related to your request for interpretation services.
+For any accommodations / requests, please submit requests no less than 7 days from the date of the event you plan on attending.
+Any requests made less than 7 days, we cannot guarantee necessary accommodations can be met.

 + Are animals permitted?